doomster/yet_another_webserver_backup_script/README.md

-# yet_another_webserver_backup_script
+# Yet another webserver backup script

-Yet another web server backup script, that will get a copy of all databases and/or files from an assigned server
+It will get a copy of all databases and/or files from an assigned server. just add it to the crontab and setup the variables , and it will do the job